-One or more of the exemptions/exceptions were applied to 57% of the total number of resolvable requests.
-This is an increase on the previous year when exemptions/ exceptions were applied to 29% of the total number of resolvable requests.
-In total, exemptions relied on under the FOI Act were engaged in 52 cases and exceptions under the EIR applied on 2 occasions.
+One or more of the exemptions/exceptions were applied to 45% of the total number of resolvable requests.
+In total, exemptions relied on under the FOI Act were engaged in 30 cases and exceptions under the EIR applied on 2 occasions.

-The most commonly applied exemption, as Figure 6 below shows, was in relation to personal information which was used in 16% (13) of resolvable requests.
-FOI Section 40 was applied in 13 requests.
-Under EIR Regulation 13 was applied once.
+The most commonly applied exemption, as Figure 6 below shows, was in relation to personal information which was used in 33% of resolvable requests, with FOI Section 40(2) being applied to 23 requests.

-This was followed by commercial information which was withheld in 12% (10) of resolvable requests.
-FOI Section 43 (commercial detriment) was applied to 10 requests where exemptions were applied.
+This was followed by commercial information which was withheld in 26% of resolvable requests with FOI Section 43 (commercial detriment) being applied to 18 requests.